RightToAskOrg/righttoask-docs/api-client-brainstorm.md

     target: "AnotherMP"
 }
 ```
 * *Question: Could we offer a drop-down to allow the MP to explain the removal/reassignment?
 Perhaps this is easier than requesting a text-explanation.
-Eg. 'Not relevent to my portfolio', 'Question is not from my electorate'*
+Eg. 'Not relevent to my portfolio', 'Question is not from my electorate' VT: This is tricky all round, because we don't want it to be too easy for an MP to completely remove themselves.*
 * *Question: Perhaps on reassignment, subject to question-asker approval, the Question will be removed from the MP's `Account Screen` and appear on the newly-tagged MP's `Account Screen`.
-Perhaps too complicated - what happens if the question-asker does not approve?*
+Perhaps too complicated - what happens if the question-asker does not approve?
+VT: Maybe then both the original tag and the added tag stay?
+Until one or the other of them resolves/answers it?*

 &nbsp;
 ___